kkomalpreetkaur3/isd_project/README.md

   - `LOW_BALANCE_LEVEL' — triggers a low balance notification when balance falls below this level.
   - 'LARGE_TRANSACTION_THRESHOLD' — triggers a large transaction notification when the absolute transaction amount exceeds this threshold.

+### Assignment 4:
+GUI Client and Account Management
+This assignment introduces the use of PySide6 to build graphical user interfaces for client lookup and account details.
+It expands on previous project structure by integrating new UI classes and connecting them to existing account data.